Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: The heterogeneous-objects model

-A mechanism $(q^*,t^*) $ is {\bf optimal} for density function $f^{\tinyh}$ if it is IC and IR and for any other IC and IR mechanism $(q,t)$ As shown next, an exchangeable distribution of buyer types in model $\mathcal{M}^{\tinyh}$ allows one to restrict attention to mechanisms that are symmetric and, therefore also rank preserving.
+As shown next, an exchangeable distribution of buyer types in model $\mathcal{M}^{\tinyh}$ allows one to restrict attention to mechanisms that are symmetric and, therefore, also rank preserving.

-\begin{theorem} Suppose that $f^{\tinyh}$ in model $\mathcal{M}^{\tinyh}$ is exchangeable.
-Then, there exists an optimal mechanism which is symmetric and rank preserving. \end{theorem}
+\begin{prop} Suppose that $f^{\tinyh}$ in model $\mathcal{M}^{\tinyh}$ is exchangeable.
+Then, there exists an optimal mechanism which is symmetric and rank preserving. \end{prop}

-The existence, in a symmetric environment with two-dimensional types, of an optimal mechanism that is symmetric has been noted by \citet{Pa20}.\footnote{\cite{MR84} make a similar observation in a setting with ex ante symmetric bidders and one-dimensional types.} For the sake of completeness, we provide a proof.
-Essentially, for any asymmetric mechanism in $\mathcal{M}^{\tinyh}$, there exists a symmetric mechanism with the same expected revenue.
-From the proof it is clear that the optimal mechanism may be random, a point that we return to in Section~\ref{se:detsym}.
+In an exchangeable environment with two-dimensional types, \citet{Pa11a} notes (in the proof of his Corollary 1) that an optimal mechanism that is symmetric must exist.\footnote{\citet{MR84} make a similar observation in a single-object auction setting with ex ante symmetric bidders and one-dimensional types.} For the sake of completeness, we provide a proof for $n$-dimensional types in an online appendix (Appendix~\ref{sec:onap}).
+The proof uses the fact that in the heterogeneous-objects model the simple average of all permutations of an asymmetric, IC and IR mechanism is a symmetric, IC and IR mechanism.
+Consequently, linearity of the revenue functional and exchangeability imply that for every asymmetric mechanism there exists a symmetric mechanism with the same expected revenue.
+Thus, in the heterogeneous-objects model, there exists an optimal mechanism that is symmetric and, by Theorem~\ref{theo:sym0}, rank-preserving.